This is part of Diane’s Literature Course I Series

 By Willa Cather

 My girls have kept up an admirable pace this year.
-My Ántonia is the last book in their American Literature syllabus.
+My Ántonia is the last book in their Literature Course I syllabus.
 Though I had some titles in reserve for just-in-case, I hadn’t dreamed we’d get through the list with two months of school to go.
 I have decided to go easy on my students for what’s left of the year, rather than rewarding them for their hard work with more hard work.
-More on that in the next installment.

 Willa Cather published My Ántonia in 1918.
 The story spans approximately 30 years during the early days of the settlement of Nebraska.
 The narrator, Jim Burden, recalls his childhood in a Nebraska farming community and his friendship with the title character in particular.
 Jim comes to Nebraska from Virginia to live with his grandparents after the deaths of both his parents when he is ten years old.
 He arrives on the same train as Ántonia and her family, Bohemian immigrants whom Jim discovers have bought a farm near his grandparents.
 The two families are as neighborly as they can manage, and Jim’s friendship with Ántonia grows as he teaches her English.